HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Reduce the complexity of plugins or scripts

-• If necessary, increase PHP limits (memory / execution time)
+• Increase PHP limits if necessary (memory / execution time)

 • Check recently changed PHP settings